-- Infants will always be put to sleep on their backs until 1 year of age. - Infants will be placed on a firm mattress, with a fitted crib sheet, in a crib that meets the Consumer Product Safety Commission safety standards. - No toys, mobiles, soft objects, stuffed animals, pillows, bumper pads, blankets, positioning devices or extra bedding will be in the crib or draped over the side of the crib. - Sleeping areas will be ventilated and at a temperature that is comfortable for a lightly clothed adult.
-Infants will not be dressed in more than one extra layer than an adult. - If additional warmth is needed, a one-piece blanket sleeper or sleep sack may be used. - The infant's head will remain uncovered for sleep.
-Bibs and hoods will be removed. - Infants will be actively observed by sight and sound. - Infants will not be allowed to sleep on a pillow or in a car seat, stroller, swing or bouncy chair.
-If an infant falls asleep anyplace other than a crib, the infant will be moved to a crib right away. - An infant who arrives asleep in a car seat will be moved to a crib. - Infants will not share cribs - Infants may be offered a pacifier for sleep, if provided by the parent. - Pacifiers will not be attached by a string to the infant's clothing and will not be reinserted if they fall out after the infant is asleep.

-- When able to roll back and forth from back to front, the infant will be put to sleep on their back and allowed to assume a preferred sleep position. - Our child care program is a smoke-free environment. - Our child care program supports breastfeeding. - Awake infants will have supervised "Tummy Time".
+- Infants will always be put to sleep on their backs until 1 year of age. - Infants will be placed on a firm mattress, with a fitted crib sheet, in a crib that meets the Consumer Product Safety Commission safety standards. - No toys, mobiles, soft objects, stuffed animals, pillows, bumper pads, blankets, positioning devices or extra bedding will be in the crib or draped over the side of the crib. - Sleeping areas will be ventilated at a temperature comfortable for a lightly clothed adult.
+Infants will not be dressed in more than one extra layer more than an adult. - If additional warmth is needed, a one-piece blanket sleeper or sleep sack may be used.

+- The infant's head will remain uncovered for sleep.
+Bibs and hoods will be removed. - Infants will be actively observed by sight and sound. - Infants will not be allowed to sleep on a pillow or in a car seat, stroller, swing, or bouncy chair.
+If an infant falls asleep in any place other than a crib, the infant will be immediately moved to a crib. - An infant who arrives asleep in a car seat will be moved to a crib. - Infants will not share cribs unless the sheet is changed, and the crib is sanitized between children. - Infants may be offered a pacifier for sleep, if provided by the parent. - Pacifiers will not be attached by a string to the infant's clothing and will not be reinserted if they fall out after the infant is asleep. - When able to roll back and forth from back to front, the infant will be put to sleep on their back and allowed to assume a preferred sleep position.

+Awake infants will have supervised "Tummy Time".